 Rope Climb – hell yeah!
 This obstacle was an instant favorite.
 Probably because I didn’t do it during training, and the one from race day was the first time that I encountered it and I did it!
 Guys, by simply watching techniques from youtube videos can save you a whole awful lot.

 8 Foot Wall – Okay hahaha I am not tall.
-And even before I started training, I already doubted myself because I thought crossing these high walls are pain in the ass.
+And even before I started training, I already doubted myself because I thought crossing these high walls are a pain in the ass.
 But guess what!
 Thank goodness I trained my upper body strength during my preparation.
 It helped me big time!

 The Rigs – I trained hard with monkey bars.
-But I wasn’t sure with the rigs because they score in a different level of difficulty.
+But I wasn’t sure with the rigs because they score at a different level of difficulty.
 But yup!
 I felt like an awesome ninja swinging my body from one rig to the other.
 I swear I wanted to do it again.

 The Monkey Bar – Of all the obstacles, this is the only one I thought I’ll go easy with.
 Because, fuck, I looove training for it back in the gym.
 But I guess the spaces between the bars were too far from each other for a tiny little me!
-But at least I was half way before the cow bell when I failed.
+But at least I was halfway before the cowbell when I failed.

 Bucket Brigade – This obstacle is probably the most underrated one.
 Everyone thought it was easy.
 But as you trek the prescribed route with a bucket full of rocks, you’ll know that bucket brigade is no joke.
 It was so tiring!
-I had so many stops to sit down, compose myself and recharge energy.
+I had so many stops to sit down, compose myself, and recharge energy.

-Atlas Carry and Hercules Hoist, I did both with a help from other racers.
+Atlas Carry and Hercules Hoist, I did both with help from other racers.
 I wasn’t sure if I really could not do it or if I didn’t try hard enough.
 But the thick mud didn’t help with the atlas carry and the rain also did not help with the hercules hoist.
-We’ll see next race.
+We’ll see the next race.

 Oh by the way, here’s the result of my first race: